About the Program

 We have a broad definition of early-stage.
 Some companies can be straight out of the lab, while others could have raised a million dollars in funding.
 Any startup that is pre-Series A could be a good fit.

 Our definitions are broad and our goal is bringing in the best startups with the most exciting technologies.
 Our program focuses on startups who have a core technology they are looking to commercialize as opposed to a startup that is based on an execution play.
 If you are unsure which track your startup fits into please let us know if you have a preference and this will be decided once we have received all applications in August.
-Deep Tech includes AI, ML, software, hardware, robotics and other information or physical technologies.
-Life-Sciences includes therapeutics, biotechnology, devices and other biology based inventions.
+Life Sciences is for startups with breakthroughs in biology, medicine, and healthcare.
+Deep Tech is for startups developing technologies in the physical and materials sciences.
+Digital Tech is for startups leveraging improvements in software, data analytics, AI and ML.

 No, any startup from anywhere in the world can apply.